hylang/hy/docs/tutorial.rst

 language on top of that.
 Many features of Hy are macros, like ``when``, ``cond`` and ``->``.

-To use macros defined in a different module, it is not enough to ``import`` the module, because importing happens at run-time, while we would need macros at compile-time.
-Instead of importing the module with macros, ``require`` must be used:
+What if you want to use a macro that's defined in a different module?
+The special form ``import`` won't help, because it merely translates to a Python ``import`` statement that's executed at run-time, and macros are expanded at compile-time, that is, during the translate from Hy to Python.
+Instead, use ``require``, which imports the module and makes macros available at compile-time. ``require`` uses the same syntax as ``import``.

 .. code-block:: clj

    => (require tutorial.macros)
-   => (rev (1 2 3 +))
+   => (tutorial.macros.rev (1 2 3 +))
    6

 Hy <-> Python interop